nicoschuele/PieceOfKit/README.md

 ## Installation

 Although a [CocoaPod](https://cocoapods.org) will be available soon, it's not quite there yet.
 For now, you'll need to `git clone https://github.com/nicoschuele/PieceOfKit.git` and add the PieceOfKit framework manually to your project.
 Don't know how to do it?
-Ray Wenderlich has an [step by step guide here](https://www.raywenderlich.com/126365/ios-frameworks-tutorial).
+Ray Wenderlich has a [step by step guide here](https://www.raywenderlich.com/126365/ios-frameworks-tutorial).

 ## Documentation & Usage